 NOTE: University Police will not allow persons not previously authorized into a high security classroom without the permission of the person in charge of the classroom.

 NOTE: University Police will only unlock offices for individuals assigned to that office.
-Requests by individuals for access into an office not their own will not be honored without the approval of the person who occupies that office.
+Requests by individuals for access into an office not their own will not be honored without the approval of the person who occupies or is otherwise in control of the office.
 Exceptions may be made based on extenuating circumstances, at the discretion of the University Police supervisor, and upon proper identification of the party requesting access and documentation as to the reason why access is needed.

-Most residential facilities are controlled by card access.
+All residential facilities are controlled by card access.
 Access to student living areas is assigned by the Residential Center and, in most cases, controlled by University Police.
 Access to student living quarters is restricted.
 However, access into a student’s room may need to be obtained for maintenance and/or other extenuating circumstances in accordance with the student housing contract.

 Generally speaking, access into locked areas on campus must be authorized by the person in control of the area in question.
 Where a building manager is assigned (e.g., Student Center, LaCava Center), the building manager will be responsible for unlocking areas within the facility under his/her control.

-In case of emergencies (e.g. urgent maintenance, fire, etc.), the University Police Department and Facilities Management Department may need to enter a secured campus facility.
+In case of emergencies (e.g., maintenance, fire, etc.), the University Police Department and Facilities Management Department may need to enter a secured campus facility.
 Once the emergency is addressed, every reasonable effort will be made to contact the individual responsible for the area entered so as to advise him/her of the need to access their facility.

 Notification will be made to the department head or other person whose name is on file as an emergency contact for the department when emergency access to an area is required.

 With the exception of residence halls, most campus buildings and facilities are accessible to members of the campus community, guests and visitors during normal hours of business and during designated hours on weekends and holidays, depending on the variety of events and activities taking place on campus.
-Once buildings are secured, persons requiring access to academic or administrative buildings on campus must contact the University Police Department at ext.
-2201 to obtain access.
+Once buildings are secured, persons requiring access to academic or administrative buildings on campus must contact the University Police Department at x- 2201 to obtain access.
 An employee’s department head may approve off-hours card access into buildings if it is necessary for the employee’s work responsibilities.
-A request for off-hours card access must be made in writing to Melissa Diglio, University Police Department Card Office.
+A request for off-hours card access must be made in writing to Melissa Diglio, Card Program Administrator at the University Police Department.

-Under no circumstance will card access be granted whenever that access is determined to compromise the safety and security of the community and/or the university’s facilities.
+Under no circumstance will card access be granted whenever that access is determined to compromise the safety & security of the community and/or the university’s facilities.